laristra/flecsale/src/README.md

 This is where the main ALE library functionallity is developped.
 The end result of the code whithin this folder is a library, **libale.a**, that users can link against in order to create actual applications.
-That is, there is no `main` function defined anywhere within this directory.
+There is no `main` function defined anywhere within this directory.

 Developpers should create and test their functionality here.
 A sample sub-package is provided for instructional purposes in `dummy`.
-Developpers should familiarize themselves with the **cinch** build system and Google's C++ testing framework [gtest](https://github.com/google/googletest/blob/master/googletest/docs/Primer.md).
+Developpers should familiarize themselves with the [Cinch](https://github.com/losalamos/cinch) build system and Google's C++ testing framework [gtest](https://github.com/google/googletest/blob/master/googletest/docs/Primer.md).

 Some key points to remember, all code within `src` is protected within